Links (external links open in a new window)

 Other versions: Made in many forms and sizes, small to super big.

-This light has many similarities with the globe lights designed by Max Bill (22 December 1908 – 9 December 1994) Max Bill was a Swiss architect, painter, typeface designer, industrial designer, graphic designer and artist.
+This chandelier has many similarities with the globe lamps designed by Max Bill (22 December 1908 – 9 December 1994) Max Bill was a Swiss architect, painter, typeface designer, industrial designer, graphic designer and artist.

-And also made in the style of the lights designed by Peter Rockel for the Palace of the Republic in the GDR (German Democratic Republic – East Germany).
+It also has similarities with the lamps designed by Peter Rockel for the Palace of the Republic in the GDR (German Democratic Republic – East Germany).

-A few more designers that created lights like this one are: Richard Essig (Germany), Fabio Bergomi (Italy) and many others.
+A few more designers that created lamps like this one are: Richard Essig (Germany), Fabio Bergomi (Italy) and many others.